 Things will be difficult, and you’ll experience feelings you’d likely rather not have to go through.
 Again, pushing them down won’t help.

 Don’t be afraid to give each of your emotions a name as you feel them—anger, sadness, hurt, guilt, etc. Say them out loud to someone, if it helps.
-Acknowledging even the most painful of emotions will make it easier to work through them.
+Acknowledging even the most painful emotions will make working through them easier.

 Lean On Your Support System